FT Starnberg 09: FT Starnberg 09 again

 The team, under its new, old name, was promptly relegated from the Landesliga, too, but immediately returned on the strength of a Bezirksoberliga Oberbayern title.
 The club played in the Landesliga for three seasons from 2003 to 2006 before being relegated again.
 From 2006 to 2012 the club played as an upper table side in the Bezirksoberliga.
 At the end of the 2011–12 season the club qualified directly for the newly expanded Landesliga after finishing fourth in the Bezirksoberliga.

 The club lasted for only one season in the Landesliga, being relegated straight back to the Bezirksliga.
 The 2013–14 Bezirksliga season saw the club lose all but one of their season games and being relegated to the Kreisliga, having come a distant last in the Bezirksliga.
 Another relegation followed in 2015, now to the Kreisklasse.
 During the 2015–16 season, in which the club did not win a single point, the team was withdrawn because of a lack of players, forcing the club to restart in the lowest division, the C-Klasse, for the following season.
 In 2017–18, Starnberg withdrew its first team from the Bavarian leagues after three games, all loses, and sat out the next season, making a return in 2019–20 after forming a joint team in the 11th-tier B-Klasse with neighbouring SV Söcking to form SG Söcking/Starnberg.
+From the 23/24 season onwards, the under 19s of the club were supported by a fan group known as Ultras Starnberg though their small Bluesky and X, formerly Twitter account, recognizable by their "Ultras" banner, consisting of around 3 to 4 people.